kresusapp/kresus/README.md

 `incoming` branch (not `master`).
 Then I'll give it a look and will most certainly accept it!

+### Firewall recommendations

+Note that Kresus will need to install Weboob at startup, and to do so it needs the following firewall authorizations:

+- git access to `git.symlink.me/` and the `pipy`, for installing weboob.
+- http/https access to your bank website, for fetching new operations on your behalf.

 ## What is Cozy?

 ![Cozy Logo](https://raw.github.com/cozy/cozy-setup/gh-pages/assets/images/happycloud.png)